 A fourth finalist for the NBCC award is Prelude to Bruise, the debut collection by Saeed Jones.
 Jones, like Perdomo, lives in New York City.
 He’s received a Pushcart Prize and several fellowships, and has previously been editor of Buzzfeed LGBT.

-He is a child of the South, however, and many of his poems are about the experience of a black man growing up in the South.
-There is violence and sensuality; there is also a profound humanity expressed in his poems.
+Despite now living in the North, he is a child of the South, and many of his poems are about the experience of a black man growing up in the South.
+There is violence and sensuality and profound thought expressed in his poems.
 Some of the poems include individual, and personal, takes on biblical themes, like this one.

 Isaac, After Mount Moriah